Adult Social Care statement

 Essex County Council is able to charge an additional amount to fund Adult Social Care through the Council Tax charges it sets.
 This is known as an Adult Social Care Precept, (ASC Precept).

-The percentage increase for the 2022 to 2023 ASC Precept is calculated from the combined total of the main Essex County Council Precept plus Adult Social Care Precept from last year's bill.
-For 2022 to 2023 this is an increase of 2.5%.
+The percentage increase is calculated from the combined total of the main Essex County Council Precept plus Adult Social Care Precept from previous year's bill.

 The ASC Precept increase looks different to how other percentage increases are shown on the Council Tax bills.
-The 2.5% increase is correctly shown in line with the legislation.
+The percentage increase is correctly shown in line with the legislation.

 Adult social care funding